Digital plus Humanities

 Link to SOAR, the Scholarly Open Access at Rutgers: https://scholarship.libraries.rutgers.edu/discovery/fulldisplay?context=L&vid=01RUT_INST:ResearchRepository&docid=alma991031628449504646

-Find my publication on Primo Levi, Italo Calvino, and Pliny the Elder in the Memory Studies portal, a bibliography project developed by the Memory in the Disciplines initiative at Stony Brook University and the Institute for the Study of Human Rights at Columbia University
+My publication on Primo Levi, Italo Calvino, and Pliny the Elder is available on the Memory Studies portal, part of a bibliography project by the Memory in the Disciplines initiative Memory in the Disciplines initiative at Stony Brook University and ISHR at Columbia University.

 "ISHR was the first academic center in the world to be founded on an interdisciplinary commitment to the study of human rights.
 This remains one of ISHR's most distinctive features.
 We recognize that on a fundamental level, human rights research must transcend traditional academic boundaries, departments, and disciplines, reaching out to the practitioners’ world in the process, to address the ever-increasing complexities of human rights in a globalized world

-(From the ISHR website)
+(From the ISHR website, emphasis mine)

 “Personal Belief and Social Practice in Pliny the Elder's Naturalis Historia.”
 Religion and Belief: A Moral Landscape.
 Eds.
 Malcolm Heath, Christopher Green, and Fabio Serranito.
 Newcastle upon Tyne: Cambridge Scholars Publishing, 2014: 129-139.